dipguha/software-architecture-patterns/README.md

 # software-architecture-patterns

+What is Execution orchestrator pattern software architecture Pattern. provide High level descriptions, Use cases and problems it solves, Core principles, Implementation techniques, Implementation considerations and Observations, best practices and code examples

 # Lecture 1: Cloud Computing SA Patterns
 1. Why do we need Software Architecture patterns
   1. Solution to common problem and non-functional requirements